martygubar/bds-getting-started/lab-create-edge/create-edge.md

 * Click **Create Instance**
 * In the **Create Compute Instance** page, complete the fields similar to the example below.
 You will want to use Oracle Linux 7.x.
 Size the VM based on your requirements.
 In this example, the bastion will only be used for accessing the cluster and submitting jobs, therefore it is sized for that use case.

-    In addition, the bastion should be added to the same VCN subnet as your Big Data Service cluster:
+    In addition, the edge node should be added to the same VCN subnet as your Big Data Service cluster:
-    * **Name your instance:** `mybastion`
+    * **Name your instance:** `myedge`
     * **Operating System:** `Oracle Linux 7.7` (this matches the BDS Cluster OS)
     * **Avaiability Domain:** `AD 1`  (choose what is appropriate for your deployment)
     * **Instance Type:** `Virtual Machine`